Nnika-11/Data-Analyst/README.md

 # Data Analyst Portfolio

-Welcome to my Data Analyst Portfolio repository!
-This repository is a collection of projects that showcase my journey as a data analyst, from learning to expertise.
+Welcome to my Data Analyst Portfolio repository.
+This is a collection of projects that showcase my journey as a data analyst, from learning to expertise.
 Explore the folders below to see projects I've worked on using various tools and techniques.

+*Note: Some folders might not be presented due to non-disclosure agreements with previous employers.
+I will continue to populate these folders with new projects to showcase my ongoing growth and expertise.*

 ## Folders and Projects